cemretok/kstreams/README.md

  Looks like we're ready to go...

  ### Kafka consumer
- We need to start Kafka consumer on the topics of our interest.
+ We need to start Kafka consumers for the topics of our interest.

- To do that run, inside of kafka container:
+ To do that run, inside of kafka container (this is the topic where the tweets come to):

       $KAFKA_HOME/bin/kafka-console-consumer.sh --bootstrap-server 172.18.0.3:9092 --topic twitters --from-beginning

- When we start Kafka Streams topology we supposed to see here a stream of incoming data
+ When we start Kafka Streams topology we supposed to see here a stream of incoming data in this topic.

- Open second terminal get into Kafka container and run Kafka console consumer
+ Open a second terminal, get into Kafka container and run Kafka console consumer

  This is the output topic where we write to the processed original stream